top of page

 Outdoor Women at Big Oaks

-Outdoor Women at Big Oaks (OWBO) is a 1 day event for women, ages 12 and over, who want to learn basic skills and appreciation about an environment that encourages fun and success in the outdoors.
-Courses such as fishing, canoeing, bird watching, archery, and much more!
+Outdoor Women at Big Oaks (OWBO) is a 1-day event for women (ages 12+) who want to learn basic skills and appreciation for the environment that encourages fun and success in the outdoors.
+Courses such as fishing, canoeing, bird watching, archery, and more!
 All activities begin and end at the beautiful historic Old Timbers Lodge.
 Only 110 spots are available, so register early!

 Registration